HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/access/index.md

 ### Picker Events

-Interacting with the DX Picker will trigger events which can be access through by listening on the `message` event.
-The following are the current events available in the DX Picker.
+Interacting with the DX Picker triggers events which can be access through by listening on the `message` event.
+The following are the current events available in the DX Picker:

-- `HCL-DX-PICKER-SELECT` - Will be triggered when selecting an item.
+- `HCL-DX-PICKER-SELECT` - Triggered when selecting an item.

-    This event will contain the following object
+    This event contains the following object:

     ```json
     {